 While this yet-to-be-named Lilly nasal glucagon is a huge development, there are other notable glucagon products moving closer to commercialization.

-We've seen Xeris Pharmaceuticals making progress on its first-of-its-kind stable glucagon, which would not only be a mini-injection for emergency dosing but could also be used in closed loop devices like the dual-hormone iLet bionic pancreas in development.
-We saw research on that at the ADA Scientific Sessions most recently in June 2018, and hopefully in the coming year we'll see that filed with regulators here in the States.
+We’ve seen Xeris Pharmaceuticals making progress on its first-of-its-kind stable glucagon, which would not only be a mini-injection for emergency dosing but could also be used in closed loop devices like the dual-hormone iLet bionic pancreas in development.
+We saw research on that at the ADA Scientific Sessions most recently in June 2018, and just recently Xeris has filed that with regulators here in the States in hopes of getting approval sometime in 2019.
 Zealand Pharmaceuticals and others are also working on glucagon products, and we look forward to seeing those before too long.

 We reported on those developments earlier this year in our piece on Demand For Better Glucagon Products and Policies.